 Remove – Remove plug wire and turn off fuel as before.
 Loosen the bolt on the fuel bowl.

 Remove – Remove the air filter, clean, or replace it before refitting.

 Remove – Loosen the air filter housing, two or three bolts usually.
 Have a suitable container for small parts.

 Photo – Pay attention to those gaskets and their locations.
-The gaskets are paper-type material sandwiched between the carburetor and engine.
+The gaskets are paper-type materials sandwiched between the carburetor and engine.

 These gaskets must go in the correct location and orientation.

 Remove – Don’t be intimidated by all the pipes and levers.
 It is straightforward.
 Take your time, lots of pictures, and you’ll be fine.
 A typical carburetor will have a fuel line, breather pipe, throttle lever, and spring.

-May have a choke lever, depending on the choke system.
-It’ll look like this, dirty if you have compressed air, blowing off the grime makes seeing components easier.
+It may have a choke lever, depending on the choke system.
+It’ll look like this, dirty if you have compressed air.
+Blowing off the grime makes seeing components easier.

 Remove – Remove the air filter housing bolts and housing.

 Remove the gas line – use a screwdriver to pry it off.
 Remove the crankcase breather pipe.

-Turn 90° – Holding the carburetor in one hand, turn it sideways to release the throttle link, spring, and choke, and lever.
+Turn 90° – Holding the carburetor in one hand, turn it sideways to release the throttle link, spring, choke, and lever.
 It’s now free and ready for the next stage, cleaning.

 Stripping Mower Carburetor

-Strip – Move to a clean area, remove the bowl.
+Strip – Move to a clean area, and remove the bowl.